 So what happens if you are VC funded startup that can’t get big quickly?
 Here’s what I have seen:

-- Effort and distraction while raising funding – The founders of the company spend too much time trying to raise the next round of funding and take their eye off the day to day running of the company.
+- Wasted effort and distraction while raising funding – The founders of the company spend too much time trying to raise the next round of funding and take their eye off the day to day running of the company.

 - Diluted ownership – With subsequent funding rounds, the founders and early employees with shares end up with diluted share holdings to the point that they can become demotivated to put in the extra effort required to keep the company going.
 A symptom of this is when these founders and employees move on to new ventures while the company is still running.
 Founders can also get fired.